MAKAVELI: THE 7 DAY THEORY

 Originally intended as an underground release and preceded by the release of "Toss It Up" as the lead single, the album peaked at number one on the Billboard 200 and sold 664,000 copies within its first week of release.
 By 1999, it was certified four times platinum by the RIAA.
 "To Live & Die in L.A." and "Hail Mary" were released later as singles and both garnered praise as standout tracks from the album.
 None of its singles charted within the Billboard Hot 100, but all charted within the top twenty of singles chart.

 The album received polarizing reviews from critics with praise directed at his vocal performance and its production and criticism directed towards its lyrical content and inferior quality in comparison to his previous albums.
-Critical reception has improved in later years and it is now ranked as one of Shakur's greatest albums, as well as one of the greatest rap albums of all time.
+Critical reception has improved in later years and it is now ranked as one of Shakur's greatest albums and one of the greatest rap albums of all time.